akyoto/q/README.md

 * Small binaries ("Hello World" is 247 bytes)
 * High performance (compete with C and Rust)

+### Sub-goals

-To achieve these goals, we will implement a new backend:
+To achieve these goals, we will implement a new backend with:

 * No binary dependencies (not even libc)
 * No compiler dependencies (no LLVM, no GCC, ...)